 Building & construction work is done by real people – not machines.
 And this means that sometimes things are not perfect.
 Occasionally they are imperfect because for technical reasons they were never going to be.
 Sometimes, things simply go wrong.
 But whatever the cause, there is no excuse for the paperwork not to be perfect.

-As every builder knows, an untrained person can’t build – it needs professional skill.
+As every builder knows, an untrained person can’t build – it needs professional training and skills.
 It is the same with building contracts.
 Only a trained professional (a lawyer) can draft a building contract well.

 At Jankus Legal we know our way around construction contracts.
 We ensure that what is signed reflects what is meant to happen and then make them work for you.

-As you have probably worked out, a builder does four things and the owner/Principal does two under a construction contract.
+A builder does four things and the owner/Principal does two things under a construction contract.

 - on time

 - in accordance with the law.

 - allow the builder/sub-contractor to build and